TheAppgineer/flatpak-flutter/README.md

   ```
 * Add any other dependencies

+> Note: The Flutter source entry should have `flutter` as destination directory.

 ### Pre-process With flatpak-flutter
 By passing the manifest to flatpak-flutter it will collect all the dependency sources and generate the manifest for the offline build, to be performed by flatpak-builder.
 This process pins each dependency to a specific revision, ensuring a reproducible build.